greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 COLLATE collation
 :   The `COLLATE` clause assigns a collation to the column \(which must be of a collatable data type\).
 If not specified, the column data type's default collation is used.

-    **Note:** GPORCA supports collation only when all columns in the query use the same collation.
+    > **Note** GPORCA supports collation only when all columns in the query use the same collation.
 If columns in the query use different collations, then Greenplum uses the Postgres Planner.

 DEFAULT default\_expr
 :   The `DEFAULT` clause assigns a default data value for the column whose column definition it appears within.
 The value is any variable-free expression \(subqueries and cross-references to other columns in the current table are not allowed\).
 The data type of the default expression must match the data type of the column.
 The default expression will be used in any insert operation that does not specify a value for the column.
 If there is no default for a column, then the default is null.